jamaltoutouh/jamaltoutouh.github.io/_posts/publications/2019-09-23-madrid-central-cities.md

 #### Results
 In this post, we present the results in terms of NO2 because is the pollutant that almost lead Spain to European Court.
 However, in our [*paper*](https://jamaltoutouh.github.io/downloads/lebrusan2019.pdf) we evaluate more air pollutants.

-The following table reports the minimum (min), mean, and maximum (max) values of NO2 sensed during the evaluated periods.
+The following table reports the minimum (min), mean, and maximum (max) values of the concentration of NO2 in the air sensed during the evaluated periods in terms of micro-grams per cubic meter.

 |   | Pre-MC | | - | | Post-MC | |
 | min        | mean           | max  | - | min        | mean           | max  |